-The Jones Act and Injuries That Affect Deckhands
+The Jones Act and how it Applies to Injuries that Affect Deckhands

 The federal Jones Act provides a path forward.
 46 United States Code §30104 gives hurt maritime workers the right to bring a lawsuit against their employer for negligence.
-These lawsuits may cover damages such as medical bills, lost wages, and other damages.
+These lawsuits may cover related damages.

 Federal Law Places a Strict Time Limit on Jones Act Lawsuits

 Lawsuits for deckhand injuries resemble personal injury lawsuits that result from any other accident.
 The injured party must show that their employer’s failure to keep them safe resulted in their injury.
-This may involve proving a failure to provide proper safety gear, inadequate security measures, a lack of training, or even that a vessel was unseaworthy.
+This negligence may involve proving a failure to provide proper safety gear, inadequate security measures, a lack of training, or even an unseaworthy vessel.

 The legal team at Laborde Earles Injury Lawyers could provide more information about how deckhand injury cases closely resemble lawsuits that allege personal injury.
 We can also work to ensure that a case is not dismissed because of an inability to file a lawsuit within the legally prescribed time limits.